 The following outlines the Warren Township School District's Mission Statement and district goals established in the most recent strategic planning process.
 This process involved strategic teams comprised of school administrators, district staff, community members and parents.
 The Mission Statement and goal statements serve to guide the work of district educators in developing plans for technology infrastructure, student learning and professional learning.

-District Mission Statement: The Mission of Warren Township School District is to provide, through a safe, nurturing yet challenging environment, all students with an outstanding education that fosters academic excellence, healthy social and emotional development, and a lifelong passion for learning.
-In partnership with family, community, and staff, our strategic goals will guide our programs and actions so that students can exceed the New Jersey Core Curriculum Content Standards at all grade levels and leave the district confident in their ability to think critically and independently and to succeed as students and productive citizens of the community and world.
+District Mission Statement: The mission of the Warren Township School District is to provide, through a safe, nurturing yet challenging environment, all students with an outstanding education that engages students and fosters academic excellence, healthy social and emotional development, and a lifelong passion for learning.

 District Strategic Planning Goals